Lucaa8/mc_tower/README.md

 | ![spawnlocked-1](https://github.com/user-attachments/assets/b80f23bf-6761-48be-8d49-4bf131cb447d) | ![spawnlocked-2](https://github.com/user-attachments/assets/315097c8-ea55-4691-89a1-6fe2364d323f) |
 |:--:|:--:|
 | *Blocks cannot be placed or broken* | *Anvils are removed if they land near the spawn area* |

+## Actions rewarding Money
+Players can earn in-game currency by performing various actions.
+Here is a list of these actions:
+- Game start
+- Time played (e.g., every 5 minutes grants $50)
+- Kill
+- Kill assist (any player who dealt damage to the killed player in the last 10 seconds)
+- Team participation in a kill (all other team members who are not the killer or assist contributors)
+- Point
+- Team participation in a point (all other team members)
+- Dealing damage

+*videos of point/point part., kill/kill assist and time played*